 Additional nutrients may be required to enable pregnant heifers to cycle again following calving.
 Spike feeding stimulates recovery of healthy egg development before lactation commences, allowing heifers to cycle much sooner after calving.
 Spike feeding is the feeding of a high quality supplement (e.g. M8U) to late pregnant heifers for a short period in the late dry season.
 Spike feeding increases conception rates following calving by an average of 15%.
 Feeding should be for a minimum 50 days, starting 6-8 weeks before calving is due to commence.
 For more information see Spike feeding.

 Wet season supplements may be necessary to correct major mineral deficiencies, which can impact significantly on feed intake, growth rates and fertility.
 The key mineral deficiency in Northern Australia is Phosphorus.
-For more information see Phosphorus supplementation.
+For more information see Phosphorus nutrition of cattle in northern Australia.
 For heifers grazing grossly deficient country supplements including phosphorus should be used all year round.

 Management of weaning